Astronomical Dating and the Internal Chronology of the Pentateuch

 \begin{verse} Num 22:31 Then the LORD opened the eyes of Balaam, and he saw the angel of the LORD standing in the way, and his sword drawn in his hand: and he bowed down his head, and fell flat on his face. \end{verse}

 \begin{quote} -1279/4/3

-Total eclipse at the Northern equinox, just after sunset.
+Annular eclipse at the Northern equinox, just after sunset.
 The Sun (Balaam) proceeds with the signs of the Zodiac (the princes of Moab).
 The Moon (the angel of God) holds on to the ecliptic (the sword), blocking the way. \end{quote}

 In -1279 Moses is 118 years old.
-Observe that there are eight Paschal eclipses in Moses' timeline, and that both Abraham and Moses witnessed Paschal eclipses when they were exactly 80, 91, 99, 110, and 118 years old.
+Observe that there are eight Paschal events (including close passages) in Moses' timeline, and that both Abraham and Moses witnessed Paschal events when they were exactly 80, 91, 99, 110, and 118 years old.